obeykhadija/obeykhadija/README.md

 - 👋 Hi, I’m @obeykhadija
-- 👀 I’m interested in ... computional neuroimaging, healthcare informatics, and cryptocurrency
+- 👀 I’m interested in ... computional neuroimaging, healthcare informatics, and blockchain technology
 - 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on projects involving neuroimaging, psychiatry, psychology, and/or neuroscience
 - 📫 How to reach me: ig @obeykhadija